Colville National Forest

 Hikers enjoy exploring nearby Terry Trail and Box Canyon.
 Wildlife watching for moose, white-tailed deer and the endangered woodland caribou is another popular activity.

 Facilities: Parking spurs are gravel and grass and can accommodate any size RV.
 A campground host is on-site, and firewood is available for sale.
-Amenities include vault toilets, drinking water and trash collection.
+Amenities include vault toilets, drinking water, animal resistant food storage boxes and trash collection.

 Nearby Attractions: Sweet Creek Falls is located just north of the city of Ione.